Although a person with ulcerative colitis (UC) may not develop severe illness from COVID-19, some UC medications may weaken their immune system.

 However, taking steroids, such as prednisone, for extended periods can weaken the immune system.
 According to the Crohn’s & Colitis Foundation, a person should talk to a doctor about switching medication or lowering the dosage.

 Early in the pandemic, some advocates suggested avoiding nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
-The authors of a letter featuring in The Lancet suggest that these drugs may activate an enzyme that intensifies COVID-19 symptoms.
+The authors of a letter featuring in

 A person should talk to a doctor about the risks and benefits of continuing their medication.